thuytt23/vpn-site-2-site/README.md

 Ultimately, all of these access methods issue rest API calls to the various open stack services.

-Before going further, I would like to talk about the ways you can reach and use open stack, whether

-you're an end user that needs a spin up, a VM or an administrator doing some stuff, you need to be

-able to reach open stack to do some configuration, provisioning, maintenance, etc..
+Before going further, I would like to talk about the ways you can reach and use open stack, whether you're an end user that needs a spin up, a VM or an administrator doing some stuff, you need to be able to reach open stack to do some configuration, provisioning, maintenance, etc..

 In total, we have three ways to use open stack.

-The first one is the horizon dashboard.
+- The horizon dashboard.

-It may be the simplest for basic usage of open stack.

-It is flexible and easy.

-You can do most of your stuff from here.

-The second one is the command line interface, if you're a CLIA guru or feel comfortable with Seelie,

-this might be the method you'll like.

-The last one is the API axis, which is more towards programmatic access by a third party software like

-a cloud management or orchestration software.
+- Command line interface

+- API axis

-The important message from this line is all those three methods use API at the back end to fulfill your
+The important message from this line is all those three methods use API at the back end to fulfill your demands.

-demands.

-There is no other way around it.

-The Common Identity Service Keystone authenticates all services and individual services interact with

-each other through public APIs.

 ## NEUTRON NETWORK

+### 1.
- And Neutron is the project under open stack tenso that provides network connectivity as a service,

-for instance, is running on a hypervisor, neutron abstracts, ports, networks and subnets and make

-those programmable with the help of APIs.
+ And Neutron is the project under open stack tenso that provides network connectivity as a service, for instance, is running on a hypervisor, neutron abstracts, ports, networks and subnets and make those programmable with the help of APIs.

 It also has a plug in architecture which makes it possible to integrate open source or proprietary vendor